Welcome to Belgian Foodie®

 My cooking has evolved from using a lot of shortcuts, such as cake mixes, prepared soups, and other convenient items, to preparing dishes from scratch.
 Starting from scratch helps me ensure the quality of the ingredients used.
 There are so many meals that can be prepared in less than an hour from scratch and taste so much better than something purchased, yet at a lower cost.

 The recipes on the Belgian Foodie® site will usually describe each step to make a dish from scratch.
-Yet, you are free to use substitutes if you wish, for example, store-bought pastry dough instead of homemade.
-No judgement made for using these convenient substitutes; I use them myself when needed.
+Yet, you are free to use substitutes if you wish, for example, store-bought pastry dough instead of homemade dough.
+No judgment made for using these convenient substitutes; I use them myself when needed.
 Yet my goals for this site are to provide you with recipes that are fairly straight-forward to make, use quality ingredients, are on the most part healthy (or at least a healthy version of the dish), and are tasty.
 Read more about the Belgian Foodie® approach in the next column.

 What is the Belgian Foodie® approach?

 As someone interested in food, I've had to work hard to maintain my weight and to stay physically fit.
 Sometimes I am winning the fight, sometimes I'm losing.
-But from my battles I've learned a few tricks to prepare tasty healthy food that takes no more time or money than "quick, less healthy options".
+But from my battles I've learned a few tricks to prepare tasty healthy food that require no more time or money than "quick, less healthy options".
 I've also had to read up on nutrition, fitness and other health issues relating to food.
 Like most of us, I've learned basically from my own from experience, reading and sharing.

 There is no single truth about what works and what does not.
 We each need to find what works for us and try to integrate this diet into our lifestyle.